Shamanism can’t fix you, because you are not broken

 "No mud, no Lotus." ~ Thich Nhat Hanh

 Over the years of working with shamanism, my view of how it can help has dramatically changed.
-When I first began offering shamanic healing in my 20’s, I was on a mission to “fix”.
+When I first began offering massage therapy and energy work in my 20’s, I was on a mission to “fix”.
 I wanted to “fix” and take away as much of the hurt and discomfort I could from those I was working with so they could feel better, as quickly as possible.
 As I grew and evolved, I began to see that in doing so can at times, actually do more harm than good.
 By offering the “fix” I was in essence. scraping away all of the noticeable mud from the roots of the lotus to prevent the lotus from getting messy.
 Offering only, a momentary sense of relief but also aiding in the postponing of the bloom.

 I am grateful that my shamanic allies have taken the time over the years to teach me that my role is not to take the mud away, but to help the lotus and the mud communicate and play well together.
-To give the lotus and the mud the tools I have to share to help them collaborate.
+To give the lotus and the mud the tools and skills to help them collaborate.